-7. A review of the Guidance will consider, for possible inclusion, lessons from established and emerging best practice in the identification, assessment and management of climate risks and opportunities and in the production of TCFD reports (see paragraph 13), and improvements in data quality, modelling capabilities and completeness.
+- 7. This Guidance will be reviewed every 3 years and updated when necessary. - 8.
+A review of the Guidance will consider, for possible inclusion, lessons from established and emerging best practice in the identification, assessment and management of climate risks and opportunities and in the production of TCFD reports (see paragraph 14), and improvements in data quality, modelling capabilities and completeness.